Home

 Honk

 Summary.
 Null is a special value that means "no object."
-Null is an important concept in C-like languages, and is used throughout C# programs along with operators like the null coalescing operator.
+Null is important in C-like languages, and is used throughout C# programs along with operators like the null coalescing operator.

 Home